 Like I said, I understand that people come to that position based on the idea that abortion “kills babies,” but beyond that I’ve never heard a fact-based, logical reason to hold a pro-life position or to impose a law on everyone.
 It’s always emotional.
 It’s always religious.
-And separation of church and state is still very much a thing.
+And separation of church and state is still very much a thing… for now.

 Ironically, most people who are pro-life in North America, also tend to be pro-death penalty.
 They tend to be anti-immigration.
 They tend to be hunters.
 They tend to be against gun control.

 You know what else has a heartbeat?
 Immigrants fleeing horrific conditions.
 Those children that have been locked up in cages and separated from their parents.
 Children who go to school every day wondering if today will be the day someone comes in with a gun and shoots them or their friends.

 They have heartbeats.
 They have the ability to feel pain, to feel psychological trauma.